pileworx/akka-http-hal/README.md

 }
 ```

-You can import a collection of IANA Relations (SELF, NEXT, etc):
+You can import a collection of IANA Relations (Self, Next, etc):
 ```scala
 import io.pileworx.akka.http.rest.hal.Relations._
 ```